Cart (0 item)

 Read Bio

-Cannabis has been revered for thousands of years.
-Nonetheless, it is only during the last century that science has begun unveiling its true complexity.
-As recently as the mid-20th century, our misconceptions regarding the chemical structure of cannabis remained considerable.
-In fact, it’s only during the last few decades that the taxonomy of the hemp plant and its derivatives has reached anything near completion.
+Cannabis has been cultivated and revered for thousands of years.
+Nonetheless, it is only during the last century that science has begun to unveil its true complexity.
+As recently as the mid-20th century, our misconceptions, regarding the chemical structure of cannabis components, remained considerable.
+In fact, it’s only in the last few decades that the taxonomy of the hemp plant and its derivatives has become truly comprehensive.

-For instance, scientists have only recently started looking closely at rare cannabinoids like cannabimovone (CBM).
-This relatively unknown cannabinoid is currently being researched in relation to diabetes and other metabolic disorders.
-Only present in rare varieties of hemp in very small quantities, CBM has been incredibly hard to obtain despite potentially offering exciting benefits for particular conditions.
+For instance, scientists only recently started looking closely at rare, minor cannabinoids, like cannabimovone (CBM).
+Only present in rare varieties of hemp and in very small quantities, CBM has been incredibly hard to obtain.
+This is frustrating because CBM may offer exciting benefits for certain medical conditions.

-Now, for the first time ever, CBM products are appearing on the market.
-What does CBM do, and why should you use it?
+Now, for the first time ever, CBM products are finally appearing on the market.
+What does CBM do and why should you use it?
 Find the answers in this thorough introduction to cannabimovone.

 When was CBM discovered?

-Cananbimovone was discovered by accident in 2010 in a regional Italian hemp variant called Carmagnola.
-A different Italian research team would later go on to discover the “super-cannabinoids” THCP and CBDP in Carmagnola, rekindling interest in this peculiar hemp strain.¹﹐²
+Cananbimovone was discovered by accident in 2010¹ in a regional Italian hemp variant, called Carmagnola.
+Later, another Italian research team discovered the “super-cannabinoids” THCP and CBDP² in Carmagnola, fueling further interest in this peculiar hemp strain.

-In 2020, a team led by Fabio Arturo Iannotti submitted a study to Molecules that would refocus international research on CBM.
-In this study, the research team posits that CBM may act as a PPARy agonist – a compound that is used to treat metabolic syndrome, a discovery that could have a massive impact on the worldwide cannabinoid economy if proven accurate.³
+In 2020, a team led by Fabio Arturo Iannotti submitted a study to Molecules³ that would gain international attention for CBM.
+In this publication, the research team found evidence that CBM may act as a PPARγ(Peroxisome proliferator-activated receptor gamma or PPARG) agonist – a type of therapeutic compound that stimulates PPARγ and is currently used to treat metabolic syndrome.
+If further research supports this evidence, CBM could prove useful in metabolic regulation and have a massive impact on the worldwide cannabinoid economy.

 Is CBM a natural cannabinoid?

-Yes, CBM is a natural cannabinoid, meaning that it is naturally found in Cannabis sativa.
-In nature, however, cannabimovone is available in quantities too small to be usable.
-As a result, this cannabinoid is usually converted from CBD rather than extracted from hemp
+Yes, CBM is a natural cannabinoid, found in certain strains of Cannabis sativa.
+In nature, however, cannabimovone is available in quantities too small to be economically extracted.
+As a result, this cannabinoid is usually synthetically derived from CBD rather than extracted from hemp

 Where does CBM come from?

-CBM occurs in some varieties of hemp, but in such small concentrations that it is considered unusable.
-Most CBM comes from CBD, making it similar to many other similarly converted cannabinoids like CBN and CBG.
-Because it has been converted, CBM is usually offered in its isolated form.
-Nonetheless, it can often be added to broad-spectrum or full-spectrum hemp extracts as well.
+CBM occurs in some varieties of hemp, aside from Carmagnola.
+Most CBM is synthesized from CBD, making it similar to many other cannabinoids, like CBN and CBG.
+Because it has been synthesized, CBM is usually offered in its isolated form.
+However, it can be added to broad-spectrum or full-spectrum hemp extracts as well.

 What does CBM do?

-CBM is a very new cannabinoid, so it’s hard to speculate on its potential effects.
-Based on initial evidence, it appears CBM should be investigated in more detail for its possible benefits against diabetes, metabolic disorders, and other conditions caused by faulty genetic signaling.⁴
+CBM is a very new cannabinoid, so it’s hard to speculate on all its potential effects.
+Based on initial evidence, it appears CBM should be investigated in more detail for its possible benefits against diabetes, metabolic disorders, and other conditions caused by faulty metabolic signaling.⁴

-Scientists have been investigating the potential benefits of cannabinoids against conditions ameliorated by increased PPAR signaling since at least 2007.
-Research into this subject has accumulated over the years, and it will likely accelerate even more in the wake of recent discoveries regarding CBM.⁴
+Scientists have been investigating the potential benefits of cannabinoids for conditions ameliorated by increased PPAR signaling since at least 2007⁴.
+Research into this subject has accumulated over the years and will likely accelerate in the wake of recent discoveries, regarding CBM.

 How does CBM work?

-Poor insulin regulation leads to metabolic disorders like diabetes.
-By activating PPARy receptors, scientists argue, cannabinoids like CBM might both promote proper cell growth and hormonal regulation, helping people with diabetes and similar conditions.⁵ Research into CBM remains in its infancy, though, and cannot yet be considered conclusive.
+Poor insulin regulation leads to metabolic disorders, like diabetes and liver steatosis.
+By activating PPARγ receptors, cannabinoids like⁵ CBM might both promote proper cell growth and hormonal regulation, helping people with diabetes and similar conditions.
+However, research on the potential benefits of CBM is still ongoing.

 What are the benefits of CBM?

-As a PPAR agonist, CBM is ideal since it is abundant and inexpensive.
-It also may present an improved side effect profile compared to other PPAR agonists, but not enough research has been done to be sure.
+As a PPARγ agonist, CBM is ideal since it can be made abundantly and inexpensively from CBD.
+Its benign pharmacological activity may provide an improved side effect profile compared to other potent PPARγ agonists.

 Scientists have known about and targeted the body’s PPAR receptors in attempts to pharmacologically treat diabetes and other metabolic disorders over the years.
-There are even a few FDA-approved PPAR agonist drugs on the market, but consumers have shied away from this drug class in recent years due to side effects (i.e., weight gain and fluid retention)..
+There are even a few FDA-approved PPARγ agonist drugs on the market.
+However, consumers have shied away from this drug class due to certain unpleasant side effects (e.g., weight gain and fluid retention).

 Cannabinoids are generally known as safe, making CBM a worthy target of research.
-If proven to be a safer source of PPAR agonist activity, CBM could be a hotly desired commodity within the nutraceutical sector.
+If proven to be a safer source of PPARγ agonist activity than conventional pharmaceuticals, CBM could become a hotly desired commodity within the nutraceutical sector.

 Is CBM legal?

 Under the 2018 Farm Bill, cannabinoids other than delta 9 THC are generally considered “industrial hemp.”
-We are not aware of any efforts on the state or federal level to regulate CBM specifically, so in the absence of countervailing evidence, it is reasonable to assume that CBM has roughly the same legal status as similar hemp-derived cannabinoids.
+We are not aware of any efforts on the state or federal level to regulate CBM specifically.
+So, in the absence of specific legal prohibitions, it is reasonable to assume that CBM has roughly the same legal status as similar hemp-derived cannabinoids.

 Can you buy CBM online?

 Yes, it is now becoming possible to buy CBM online for the first time.
-It’s only recently that producers have learned how to produce this ultra-rare cannabinoid in usable quantities, but CBM products are already hitting the shelves as consumers learn about the potential benefits of this cannabinoid.
+Producers have recently learned how to produce this ultra-rare cannabinoid in scalable, commercial quantities.
+They are ready to put CBM products on the shelves, just as consumers are discovering the potential benefits of this cannabinoid.

 At present, CBM is usually only available online in bulk quantities.
-A variety of different hemp extract types containing CBM may be offered, and keep in mind that it’s easy to combine isolated CBM with broad-spectrum or full-spectrum hemp extracts containing other cannabinoids.
+A variety of different hemp extract types, containing CBM, may be available.
+Isolated CBM may also be combined and sold with broad-spectrum or full-spectrum hemp extracts, containing other cannabinoids.

 Summary: Should you try CBM?

 Consumers are starting to view CBM as yet another strand in that web of cannabinoid wellness.
-While it’s true that CBM is too new for us to make any firm statements about it, it’s also true that what we know about cannabis already tells us that any future discoveries regarding CBM are unlikely to be disappointing.
+While CBM is still too new for us to make any firm statements about it, it’s also true that what we know about cannabis already tells us that any future discoveries, regarding CBM, are unlikely to be disappointing.

 Already, cannabinoids have revolutionized fields of medicine in ways nobody ever expected.
-CBM could well be the next chapter in this saga of natural hemp wellness, so now’s the time to explore everything this new and promising cannabinoid can do.
+CBM could well be the next chapter in this saga of natural hemp wellness.
+It’s now time to explore everything this new and promising cannabinoid can do.

 CBM FAQs